Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Appendix D: Model of Decisions with Algorithm Support

 Note that until now, all of the above results assume that workers make correct assessments of mean risk: $\alpha=\mathbb{E}\left[r\right]$.
 One might be interested in relaxing this assumption, for example if workers overestimate risk for certain demographic groups.
 Suppose now that workers overestimate the risk faced by group $B$ but not group $W=\Bar{B}$: $\alpha_B>\mathbb{E}\left[r|B\right]$ but $\alpha_W=\mathbb{E}\left[r|W\right]$.
 Disparities in risk estimation is a particularly relevant extension of the model given recent evidence that Child Protective Service workers may overestimate Black children's risk, or underestimate white children's risk \citep{baron2023}.
 Proposition 3 takes this into account.

-\begin{spacing}{1.0} \textbf{\textsc{Proposition 3:} Correcting Group-Level Differences in Estimated Risk.} \textit{If workers overestimate the risk faced by children in given group B ($\alpha_B>\mathbb{E}\left[r|B\right]$), then providing access to the algorithmic tool will reduce the size of prediction mistakes for those in group B, especially for children with a signal $m$ far from $\alpha_B$.}
+\begin{spacing}{1.0} \textbf{\textsc{Proposition 3:} Correcting Group-Level Differences in Estimated Risk.} \textit{If workers overestimate the risk faced by children in given group B ($\alpha_B>\mathbb{E}\left[r|B\right]$), then providing access to the algorithmic tool will reduce the size of prediction mistakes for those in group B, especially for children with a signal $m$ far from $\alpha_B$. } \end{spacing} \textsc{Proof:} { First note that, since predictions are unbiased for group W and then replacing $p$ by its expression, we get: